cody-malcolm/FileSharer/README.md

 - Allow the clients to change the local directory during runtime.

+- Allow the server to change the shared directory during runtime.
+Whether a custom directory is provided or not, if the directory does not exist, it will be created.

 - A pane was added to display the contents of a selected file.

 - Clients can request the deletion of files stored in the shared directory.